nanoframework/nanoframework.github.io/content/architecture/pe-file/AssemblyHeader.md

 ### NativeMethodsChecksum

-The **_NativeMethodsChecksum_** is a unique value that is matched against the native methods table stored in the CLR firmware to ensure the methods match.
-The actual algorithm used for computing this checksum are documented in the [NativeMethodsChecksum Algorithm] document.
-Though, it worth noting that the actual algorithm doesn't matter.
-Nothing in the runtime will compute this value.
-The runtime only compares the assembly's value with the one for the native code registered for a given assembly to ensure they match.
-As long as the tool generating the assembly and the native method stubs header and code files use the same value then the actual algorithm is mostly irrelevant.
-The most important aspect of the algorithm chosen is that any change to any type or method signature of any type with native methods **MUST** generate a distinct checksum value.
-The current MetadataProcessor algorithm constructs a mangled string name for the native methods (used to generate the stubs), sorts them all and runs a CRC32 across them to get a distinct value.
-Since the CRC is based on the fully qualified method name and the types of all parameters any change of the signatures will generate a new value - denoting a mismatch.
+The **_NativeMethodsChecksum_** is a value used to validate that the managed assembly and the native implementation registered in the CLR firmware agree on the native methods table layout.
+The CLR does **not** recompute this value; it only compares the value stored in the assembly header with the value associated with the native code for that assembly.

+The algorithm used to compute this checksum is documented in [NativeMethodsChecksum Algorithm](NativeMethodsChecksumAlgorithm.md).
+The most important requirement is that any change to any type or method signature of any type that participates in native interop **must** yield a different value.

+The current MetadataProcessor implementation computes a deterministic CRC32 over a sequence derived from:

+- The assembly name.
+- A mangled class name (namespace + nesting + type name, normalized for generics).
+- A mangled method signature (method name + static/instance marker + return type + parameter types).
+- A `nullptr` marker appended for every visited method entry to make the checksum position-dependent.

 ### NativeMethodsOffset